didierfranc/v-touch/README.md

 ## Introduction

-Vue-touch is the easiest way to use HammerJS with the excellent VueJS framework, it's essential to make decent mobile app.  **Compatible with VueJS 1.x**.
+Vue-touch is the easiest way to use Hammer.js with the excellent Vue.js framework, it's essential to make decent mobile app.  **Compatible with Vue.js 1.x**.

 ## Usage